weatherstorm/Sofaskin-CW9009/README.md

 - Added code from the dajda.net to produce history tables.The historygenerator.py script must be added to WeeWx in order for the - tables to work.
 - Created a PHP page template to view the NOAA climate text files.
 - Add warning if the weather data is old (more than 30 min old).
 (Written by Björn Torkelsson)
+- Replaced javascript code in the web camera section of index.html with CSS slideshow to allow for more than two web cameras

 <b>Responsive Menu:</b><br>
 I added a better responsive menu system that would use less vertical space on smaller screen sizes.